NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 Be lovely.
 Be fascinated by them, their work they're doing, who they are a person. try to find what they can teach you.

 Call to action: if you're not already adhering to these three rules, please pick one and try to follow it next time you're coaching.

-We would love for you to pick this up for your time at Codebar.
-Here's another pitch for anyone coaching.

-Back when I was a hospital director, I was under huge financial pressure to keep hiring costs down whilst also hiring the best doctors.
-This all went out the window as soon as I saw a doctor with this symbol [insert teacher symbol].
-Because this doctor is able to train other doctors in specialist skills.
-He can make surgeons.
-I don't care how much he costs, or how full his green bar is.
-He's working here.
-Because he single handedly reduced the hiring pressure for all other doctors.

-Get this symbol for yourself.
-You'll be invaluable.

 Philosophical closer:
 Be mindful.
 Have a think about it.
 Seriously.
 What is the point of coaching?
 What do you want to happen?
 What does the learner want?
 Why do we do the things we do?